LesterLyu/The-Look/deliverables/iteration-02.plan.md

   when we pull the changes.
 Fix the conflict will be complicated.

   * By following Airbnb's coding style, our code will be easier to read and understand.
-We all know it is painful to reading code with random styles or no styles at all.
+We all know it is painful to read code with random styles or no styles at all.
 It makes our team members' life easier.

 ## Product